php-dev-br/laravel-doc-pt-br/migrations.md

 Before renaming a table, you should verify that any foreign key constraints on the table have an explicit name in your migration files instead of letting Laravel assign a convention based name.
 Otherwise, the foreign key constraint name will refer to the old table name.

-<a name="columns"></a>
-## Columns

 <a name="creating-columns"></a>
 ### Creating Columns

-The `table` method on the `Schema` facade may be used to update existing tables.
-Like the `create` method, the `table` method accepts two arguments: the name of the table and a `Closure` that receives a `Blueprint` instance you may use to add columns to the table:
+To update an existing table, we will use the `table` method on the `Schema` facade.
+Like the `create` method, the `table` method accepts two arguments: the name of the table and a `Closure` that receives a `Blueprint` instance we can use to add columns to the table:

-    Schema::table('users', function (Blueprint $table) {
+    Schema::table('users', function ($table) {
         $table->string('email');
     });

 #### Available Column Types

-Of course, the schema builder contains a variety of column types that you may specify when building your tables:
+Of course, the schema builder contains a variety of column types that you may use when building your tables:

 Command  | Description
 ------------- | -------------